bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 <p></p>
 {% endraw %}

-And now, <strong>as sealed classes can be defined out of the parent class</strong>, this could also be like this:
+And now, **as sealed classes can be defined out of the parent class**, this could also be like this:

 {% raw %}
 <p></p>